YifanZhangHust/yingtaoluo.github.io/_pages/about.md

 I am applying for Ph.D. program in 2022.
 Please feel free to contact me.

 ## Some Fun Facts
-The homophony of my name in Chinese means "strawberry" in English. :}
+The homophony of my name in Chinese means "cherry" in English. :}
 As a young student, I humbly declined invitations to make me a conference reviewer.
 My research results are transformed into patents to create value in the real world!
 Thanks to industrial partners, I pay all my tuition by scholarships, internships and patents.